Honors in English Literature

 An honors project is a hefty undertaking, so you should choose a topic that promises to hold your attention and reward your time and effort.
 Take time to think about what interests you.
 Have issues or problems arisen in previous classes that you would like to pursue?
 Can you synthesize problems or materials gathered from several different classes to pose a larger question?
 Have you written a course paper that you would like to develop into a more ambitious project?

 Just as important, are there particular professors with whom you have good working relationships, and with whom you would like to work more closely?
 In choosing an honors advisor, think about intellectual compatibility.
 Does your topic fall within a professor’s established area of expertise?
 Is the professor known for a particular methodological approach?
 Do not forget, however, to consider more mundane forms of compatibility.
 Is the professor hands-on or hands-off?
-Does he or she respond to email promptly and return student work in a timely manner?
-Does he or she comment constructively on student papers, pushing you to sharpen your arguments and deepen your analysis?
+Do they respond to email promptly and return student work in a timely manner?
+Do they comment constructively on student papers, pushing you to sharpen your arguments and deepen your analysis?
 Bear in mind that faculty schedules are complicated, and your first- or even second-choice faculty member might not be available.
-If you start by talking to a trusted faculty member, however, he or she will be able to guide you through the process of selecting an honors advisor.
+If you start by talking to a trusted faculty member, however, they will be able to guide you through the process of selecting an honors advisor.
 It can also be helpful to consult with the DUS early in the process.

 By the time you submit your honors application, your proposed topic will probably reflect a series of conversations with different faculty members.
 That’s a good thing!
 These conversations will help you to move from a general area of interest to a focused and manageable honors project.
 They also represent the beginning of the year-long series of conversations you’ll be having about your honors thesis.
 While it’s important to choose a topic that will hold your interest, it’s equally important to choose an advisor with whom you can have fruitful conversations.